 The Play Series is the pediatric branch of Oticon’s catalog.
-These devices are smaller, more finely-tuned versions of the Opn S and Xceed models, specifically made for children with moderate to severe hearing loss.
+These devices are smaller, more finely tuned versions of the Opn S and Xceed models, specifically made for children with moderate to profound hearing loss.

 Oticon Play hearing aids offer:

-Oticon Play hearing aids are also available in a rechargeable version, which replaces size 13 batteries with lithium-ion ones.
-They are also available in 12 different colors, many of them quite bright.
+Oticon Play hearing aids come in Opn and Xceed variants.
+The Xceed models offer increased sensitivity for children with profound hearing loss.
+Both styles are also available in a rechargeable version, replacing size 13 batteries with lithium-ion ones.
+They come in 12 different colors, many of them quite bright.

-The estimated prices we have listed in this review represent the cost of hearing aids bought from an audiologist.
+The estimated prices we have listed in this review represent the cost of hearing aids you would buy from an audiologist.
 Some individual audiologists will include extra accessories along with follow-up appointments or extended warranties as a part of a bundle deal.

 For the most part, however, you will need to keep the following extras in mind:

-The ConnectClip is a small and discreet accessory that doubles as an additional microphone and a link to connect to smartphones, tablets, or smart TVs.
+The ConnectClip is a small and discreet accessory that doubles as an additional microphone and connects to smartphones, tablets, or smart TVs.
 Unless you have one of the higher-end models in the Opn S family, you will need to use a ConnectClip if you want to take hands-free calls comfortably.
 The average price is $340.

-If you have an Xceed or a Ruby model, you will also need a ConnectLine Streamer accessory to link your hearing aid with a Bluetooth-enabled Android device.
+Suppose you have an Xceed or a Ruby model.
+In that case, you will also need a ConnectLine Streamer accessory to link your hearing aid with a Bluetooth-enabled Android device.
 The average price: $295.

 Choosing the ideal hearing aid model

-If you are buying a hearing aid for the first time, you will need to first talk to an audiologist to assess your hearing properly.
+If you’re buying a hearing aid for the first time, you will first need to talk to an audiologist to assess your hearing correctly.
 If you have severe or profound hearing loss, the Oticon Xceed is probably one of the best available choices.

-If you fall in the mild to moderate range and want a discreet or stealthy hearing aid, invest in an Opn S miniRITE.
+If you fall in the mild-to-moderate range and want a discreet or stealthy hearing aid, invest in a More MiniRITE.
 This model is smaller, but the speech-focused sound processing may let you skip on the additional microphone.